Top 10 Least Known Countries In The World

 2. The Marshall Islands in the Pacific Ocean are the most endangered island nation and have the highest risk of flooding due to climate change.

-3. Prince Phillip, husband to the British Queen, is worshipped by villagers of Yaohnanen on Tanna Island in Vanuatu.
-Followers of the Prince Philip Movement believe the Duke descended from one of their spirit ancestors and in 2016 will visit them and – if they are lucky – take up residence among them.
+3. The villagers of Yaohnanen on Tanna Island in Vanuatu worship Prince Phillip, husband of the British Queen.
+The Prince Philip Movement believes the Duke is descended from one of their spirit ancestors and will visit them in 2016 and, if they're lucky, take up residence among them.

-6. Papua New Guinea is the most linguistically diverse country in the world with 851 individual languages listed.
-Of these, 839 are living and 12 are extinct.
-English is its official language, though only 1-2% of the population actually speak it.
+6. With 851 distinct languages, Papua New Guinea is the world's most linguistically diverse country.
+839 of these are still alive, while 12 are extinct.
+Although English is the official language, only about 2% of the population speaks it.

 7. San Marino is the oldest state in world with a history dating back to 301AD.
 It is also the only state with more cars than humans with 1,263 road motor vehicles per 1,000 inhabitants.

-8. Niger has the most youthful population in the world.
-In 2013, over half of Niger’s population (50.09%) was under the age of 14.
-At the other end of the scale are Germany and Japan where just 13% of the population is under 14.
+8. Niger has the world's youngest population.
+Over half of Niger's population (50.09%) was under the age of 14 in 2013.
+Germany and Japan, on the other hand, have only 13% of their population under the age of 14.

-9. Kiribati is the only country in the world to fall into all four hemispheres, straddling the equator and extending into the eastern and western hemispheres.
-Kiribati was also the first country to see the dawn of the third millennium on 1st January 2000.
+9. Kiribati is the only country in the world that straddles the equator and extends into both the eastern and western hemispheres.
+Kiribati was also the first country to experience the arrival of the third millennium on January 1, 2000.

-10. Comoros is the only state with membership of the African Union, Francophonie, Organisation of Islamic Cooperation, Arab League (where it’s the southernmost and only member entirely within the Southern Hemisphere) and the Indian Ocean Commission.
-A bit confused about its national identity, maybe?
+10. Comoros is the only country that is a member of the African Union, the Francophonie, the Organization of Islamic Cooperation, the Arab League (where it is the southernmost and only member entirely within the Southern Hemisphere), and the Indian Ocean Commission.
+Perhaps it is unsure of its national identity?

-11. Fiji is the only country other than India with Hindi as an official language.
-Native Fijians make up 54% of the population.
-Under British rule, Indian labourers were brought to Fiji to work on sugarcane crops.
-Descendants of these labourers are called Indo-Fijians and today they account for around 40% of the population.
+11. Apart from India, Fiji is the only country where Hindi is an official language.
+Native Fijians account for 54% of the population.
+Indian laborers were brought to Fiji during British rule to work on sugarcane crops.
+The descendants of these laborers are known as Indo-Fijians, and they now make up roughly 40% of the population.

 12. Transsexual people, known as Fa’afafine, are a third gender officially recognised and accepted in Samoa since at least the early 20th century.